cnbbooks/lfe-sicp/ch1/tree_recursion.md

 #### Example: Counting change

 It takes only a bit of cleverness to come up with the iterative Fibonacci algorithm.
 In contrast, consider the following problem: How many different ways can we make change of $ 1.00, given half-dollars, quarters, dimes, nickels, and pennies?
-More generally, can we write a procedure to compute the number of ways to change any given amount of money?
+More generally, can we write a function to compute the number of ways to change any given amount of money?

-This problem has a simple solution as a recursive procedure.
+This problem has a simple solution as a recursive function.
 Suppose we think of the types of coins available as arranged in some order.
 Then the following relation holds:

 The number of ways to change amount $$a$$ using $$n$$ kinds of coins equals